mechanicious/tableman/README.md

 * Sort columns
 * Sort rows
 * Translate foreign key of your table into human-friendly data
-* Add a column actions with links that'll map to your update or delete routes
+* Add a column "actions" with links that'll map to your update or delete route
 * Split a table into several pieces you could distribute over the page
 * Display different tables using same template
 * and all other sorts of data manipulation!

-## Tableman usage

-What I like to do is to create Tableman in the controller and pass it to the view for optional further processing.
-Different route-methods in the controller may pass different tables to same template.

 ## Conversion
 Tableman allows you to convert one of the *Tableman Supported Data-Types* into a *Tableman Supported Conversion Type*.
 After you make the conversion you can then again re-convert the table to the data-type you've started with.